yanalexn/Expense-Limit-API/README.md

 # Expense Limit API

-This is a test task for Salva.kz.
+This is a test task for Solva.kz.
 The aim is to write an API that receives client transactions and gives back an information about client's exceeded limits and transactions.